 Eleanor C. Whitney

 I write non-fiction essays and stories that fuse my lived experience with feminist cultural analysis.
-I write for audiences seeking strategies for self, artistic and economic empowerment, and a critical take on current events.
+I write for audiences seeking strategies for self, artistic and economic empowerment, and a critical take on current events and have written for publications that include The Rumpus, Literary Hub, and Business Insider.

 I have written regularly for a wide variety of independent and community-centered publications.
-I interviewed culture makers, musicians, and artists for Weird Sister.
+I currently write regularly for the Coachella Valley Independent and in the past I interviewed culture makers, musicians, and artists for Weird Sister.
 For Bitch magazine I explored the connections between the culture of zine makers and bloggers; I wrote features and reviews centered on female musicians for Venus Zine and Boxx Magazine; shared career advice for non-profit professions on Idealist.org; explored strategies and tools for creative business success for DIY business owners and creative entrepreneurs with Dear Handmade Life and the DIY Business Association; and provided critical analysis of the arts and arts management for ArtsFwd and NYFA Current.

 I am a proud zine and artist book maker and have been sharing my essays that explore identity, feminism, history, and culture in my personal zine Indulgence since 1997.